mozilla/puente/README.rst

 * merge command that merges new strings from a ``.pot`` file into locale ``.po`` files
 * code to collapse whitespace for Jinja2's trans block
-* code to mark all gettext output as safe in templates
 * configured using Django settings
 * solid documentation
 * solid tests